 It's an energy equation where we are able to accurately account for the mass of what we eat, and the by products of metabolism.
 It's physics.
 Don't be misled by corny non-evidence based ideas that don't account for the mass of molecules.

 I realize all this molecule stuff doesn't sound as promising or as exciting as the latest "fat loss breakthrough" claims, but it is reality.
-All the fat loss claims out there are always proven to be fake anyway, so why not cut to the chase?
+All the fad fat loss claims out there are always proven to be fake anyway, so let's bypass the hype and go straight to the science.

 Learn this reality so you can't be fooled by weight loss gimmicks.
-And more importantly, if you're trying to lose fat and are feeling frustrated about the process, learn how your body works (for real), so you can lose fat while by-passing the phoney promises, the hype, and all the crooks telling you what you want to hear.
+And more importantly, if you're trying to lose fat and are feeling frustrated about the process, learn how your body works (for real), so you can lose fat while by-passing the phoney promises, the hype, and all the crooks carefully constructing great sounding lies.
+We know fake news travels faster and reaches more people than supportable facts.
+Give the facts a chance.

 Via a fairly complex chemical pathway, we breakdown fat molecules to make energy, and have some waste products left over, namely water and carbon.